- EdgeSpot discovered an intriguing zero-day vulnerability exploiting PDF documents in Chrome.

 In case you want to be secure while surfing the internet, you will need to get a full-dedicated tool to secure your network.
 Install now Cyberghost VPN and secure yourself.
 It protects your PC from attacks while browsing, masks your IP address, and blocks all unwanted access.

-The Exploit detection service EdgeSpot wanted to alert the users Chrome users about the potential risks because the patch is not expected to be released in the near future.
+The Exploit detection service EdgeSpot wanted to alert the Chrome users about the potential risks because the patch was not expected to be released in the near future.

 Alternatively, you can also open your PDF documents in Chrome by disconnecting your systems from the Internet.